GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Welcome to our testing style guide!

 The goal of this guide is to help our team to think about tests, write them, and review someone else's code taking them into account.
-In order to to that, we introduce some definitions and best practices on testing, along with pratical tips.
+In order to do that, we introduce some definitions and best practices on testing, along with pratical tips.

 `#letscode 😎👩‍💻👨‍💻`